topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 5.1.2 Circuit
 - LCD1602
-    - VCC pin of the LCD1602 is connected to the analog pin 5V on the TOPST VCP-G board.
+    - VCC pin of the LCD1602 is connected to the analog pin 5V on the VCP-G board.
-    - GND pin of the LCD1602 is connected to GND on the TOPST VCP-G board.
+    - GND pin of the LCD1602 is connected to GND on the VCP-G board.
-    - SDA pin of the LCD1602 is connected to pin 48 on the TOPST VCP-G board.
+    - SDA pin of the LCD1602 is connected to pin 48 on the VCP-G board.
-    - SCL pin of the LCD1602 is connected to pin 49 on the TOPST VCP-G board.
+    - SCL pin of the LCD1602 is connected to pin 49 on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/vcpI2C_LCD1602%20Circuit%20Schematic.png"></p>
 <p align="center"><strong>Figure 5.1 vcpI2C_LCD1602 Circuit Schematic</strong></p>